Douerww/BIO-R-BERT/README.md

   - Relation Extraction task on Bioinformatics
   - 175 MEDLINE abstracts and 730 DrugBank documents
   - 5 DDI types (Negative, Mechanism, Effect, Advice, Int)
+  - Use the preprocessed dataset from [this repo](https://github.com/arwhirang/DDI-recursive-NN)
+  - Didn't replace the name of drug to `DRUG0`, `DRUG1`, or `DRUGN`, comparing to other researches

-## BioBERT for Transformers library
+## How to use BioBERT for Transformers library

 ```python
 >>> from transformers import BertModel, BertTokenizer